-- Once both you and the tutor agree that weekly appointments would be useful, speak to a front-desk staff member who will arrange recurring appointments for a period of four weeks.
-Ideally, both you and the tutor will speak to the staff member together.
+- Once both you and the tutor agree that weekly appointments would be useful, email the Hume Center (email@example.com) and we will arrange recurring appointments for a period of four weeks once we receive permission from the tutor.

 - A week or two before the four-week period is over, revisit your writing plans with the tutor to determine if additional weekly appointments are necessary and if both of you wish to continue working together.
 This check-in will ensure that you are continuing to meet your writing and learning goals.

-- If you and the tutor decide to continue your regular meetings, a front-desk staff member can schedule those appointments through the rest of the quarter.
+- If you and the tutor decide to continue your regular meetings, a Hume staff member can schedule those appointments through the rest of the quarter.

 Weekly appointments can be arranged for up to 50 minutes per week with the same tutor.
 These sessions are most productive when you and the tutor work together to determine weekly writing tasks and goals to help you make progress on your writing project and that contribute to your ongoing development as a writer.
 In rare situations, a student may disagree with the tutor’s determination that ongoing weekly meetings are no longer necessary.
 If this happens, we ask you to first of all talk with the tutor so that you fully understand his or her point of view.
-If you still wish to continue meeting with the same tutor, he or she will arrange a meeting with the director or associate director who will make the final decision—in consultation with you and the writing tutor—about whether weekly meetings should continue.
+If you still wish to continue meeting with the same tutor, he or she will arrange an online meeting with the director or associate director who will make the final decision—in consultation with you and the writing tutor—about whether weekly meetings should continue.

 What Happens in an Oral Communication Consultation?